• Skip to main content

 Did we think that tarmacs would melt and close airports; roads would melt on the 2022 Tour de France route; that France would run out of mustard; that lavender fields and vineyards would dry up and die; and the output of nuclear power plants and their safety measures would be compromised because of unprecedented droughts around the world?

 These are not just due to “nature doing its thing”.
-They are due to human-induced climate change and its getting worse faster than we thought it would.
+They are due to human-induced climate change and it’s getting worse faster than we thought it would.

 The experts that have been trying to tell us we need to do something for years, the International Panel on Climate Change (IPPC), has released its sixth assessment report.